 All student short-term or hardship requests to park will be directed, in person, to the on-duty campus safety Lieutenant/OIC.
 If off campus, students should call the Lieutenant at (617) 735-9710.
-Please do not email requests.

 Handicapped Parking

 Handicapped parking spaces are located at the south entrance to the Administration Building and throughout the parking garage.
 The College will tow motor vehicles that are not properly placarded and parked in handicapped or reserved spaces.